Grant Funded Program Opportunities for Graduate Students

-- Complete and submit the Graduate Assistantship application [PDF] to our Graduate Studies office (can be completed at the same time you are submitting your graduate application materials).
+- Complete and submit the VCU School of Education Graduate Assistantship Application to our Graduate Studies office (can be completed at the same time you are submitting your graduate application materials).

 - Contact the “Faculty Lead” listed with corresponding position to complete interview after you have submitted your full application package.